archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/02 USING THE KRYOFLUX/Using-the-KryoFlux.rst

 	called kryoflux-ui.jar.

 **NOTE:** Java is required in order to launch the GUI.
-Instructions for installing Java and other dependencies can be found in the :ref:`Downloading the Software section<>`.
+Instructions for installing Java and other dependencies can be found in the :doc:`Downloading the Software section</>`.

 2. At the beginning of each imaging session calibrate the floppy drive by selecting the correct drive from the Drive menu then selecting Calibrate from the same